 The cocktail party effect and paranormal investigating

-Psychologists coined this term as a way to demonstrate a form of selective hearing.
+Psychologists coined this term - The Cocktail Party Effect, as a way to demonstrate a form of selective hearing.
 It is not something you consciously or knowingly do, it is all to do with your brain.

 What is the Cocktail Party Effect

 Picture yourself at a party.
 There is music, there is chatter, there is the sound of people moving around, glasses and plates clanging.
 It all sounds like noise so it is not something you are paying attention to.
 It's background noise.
 Suddenly you hear someone say your name.
 They could be over the other side of the room having a normal conversation and yet through all of the noise, you have somehow isolated this one word.
 Your brain has a very unique talent to be able to focus in on information if it is something that is relevant to you.
 It is an eavesdropper’s delight.
 It is a form of selective hearing called 'The Cocktail Effect'.